 Have you ever tried to program your radio with a computer but ran into problems?
 Have outdated, hand-entered programming that you need to clean up but don’t know how?
 New to ham radio and need help getting started with FM communications and radio setup?
 If any of these or true, or if you want to just sharpen your skills, then the Fall Programming Clinic is for you!

-SARA will be hosting and sponsoring a free programming clinic for the amateur radio community.
+SARA will be hosting and sponsoring a free radio and programming clinic for the amateur radio community.
 The Clinic will be held on Saturday, October 20, 2018 from 10am to 12 noon at the Wadsworth Public Library (map).

 Experienced hams will lead a presentation and discussion on the following topics: